| |

 In a 2008 CNN poll, 55 percent endorsed the notion of a conspiracy.

- (Asked only of African Americans) Do you think Martin Luther King's assassination was the
+(Asked only of African Americans) Do you think Martin Luther King's

 result of a conspiracy or that it was the act of one man only?